shreyasichauhan19/310-chat-bot/README.md

  - Specific informational queries cannot be answered as no actual product is shown
  - Spelling mistakes cannot be accounted for
  - Specific nouns are feigned to be learned but are not actually recognized
- - multiple questions do not work
+ - Multiple questions do not work
  - Queries with mutiple emotions do not work (I am disappointed with this product even though my sister is happy with it)

 ## Sample Output: